wiil4/Todoist-BDD/README.md

 ```
 This is because when it was being tested through git hub actions, it detected that something was overlaying the projects button and it was necessary to remove that overlay in order to click the button

+## Tested Features

+Tests cases where executed in this order as update depends on created project and delete depends on updated project with name specified in that test case:
+- LogIn with valid credentials
+- Creating a new project
+- Updating project name
+- Removing project